SirWumpus/ioccc-npdif/README.txt

 Observations
 ------------

 The FNV1a hash is a little slow compared to the trival hash GNU Diff uses.
 I downloaded a plain text copy of "War And Peace" from Project Gutenberg, used ``makeholes.c`` to make 1000 random changes, then profiled and timed the program verses GNU Diff.
 The bottle neck appears to be in the file I/O and line hashing with an average +0.05s slower.
+Using a huge file like "War And Peace" for testing offsets the diff(1) optimised file I/O.

 There is no hash collision checking, partly because FNV1a appears to generate very [few collisions][HshCmp] and an assumption that localised collisions within a region of edits are highly unlikely.